APS-USAXS/usaxs-ipython/examples/custom_loop.md

 ## Example

-In this example, a sample is measured in USAXS/SAXS/WAXS, then that sequence is repeated.
-Also, before the sequence, the sample heater is set to temperature.
-The whole sequence is test using `summarize_plan(my_custom_plan(...)) and run using:
+In this example, a sample is measured in USAXS/SAXS/WAX at ambient temperature.
+Then, the sample heater is set to some temperature provided, and the sequence is repeated a number of times.
+The whole sequence is tested using `summarize_plan(my_custom_plan(...)) and then run using:
 `RE(my_custom_plan(...))` (where `...` represents the required arguments).

 ```